Salah Abu Seif: Early life

 Abu-Seif was born in 1915, in Cairo's ancient quarter of Boolaq, to landowning parents from Upper Egypt.
 He was 12 years old when he saw the first full- length feature film made by an Egyptian, in 1927, at a local movie-house - earlier films were imports accompanied by Egyptian narrations, or made by Europeans living in Egypt.
 As the son of a conservative family, Abu-Seif graduated from the Cairo College of Commerce and Economics in 1932, while at the same time working as a freelance reporter following movie stars.
 But it was at his day job as a clerk in a factory that he met the Egyptian film-maker Niazy Mustapha, who was on a shoot there.
 Mustapha made him a film editor.

 In 1939, Abu-Seif won a scholarship to study film in Paris.
 Within five years of his return in 1942, he had established himself as one of the most avant-garde second generation film-makers in the country.
 He pioneered shooting on location - though he also used reconstructions - in places none of his predecessors had dared to visit, like ghurza (the equivalent of old Chinese opium dens), brothels and impoverished areas whose existence had never been officially acknowledged.

 Career

-Abu Seif began his career as a film editor before making his feature directorial debut with the film Always in my Heart in 1946.
+Abu Seif began his career as a film editor in films such as Aydah (1942), before making his feature directorial debut with the film Always in my Heart (1946).

 Many of his films had political implications.
 The Case '68 and Malatily Bathhouse were influenced by the Six-Day War.
 Both films dealt with the changing social climate of post-war Egypt.
 They experienced troubled production and release history, including protests against their release by the Arab Socialist Union.